Lyme disease by Gina Bloomburg

 Get the Best CPR Class in Nashville Today!

 The bacteria, in most cases, are transmitted by the attachment of an immature tick, called a nymph.
-The typical tick takes two years to complete their life cycle.
-The eggs hatch into larvae in the spring, and the larvae then feed on birds, mice, deer etc. until they become dormant in the fall.
+The typical tick takes two years to complete its life cycle.
+The eggs hatch into larvae in the spring, and the larvae then feed on birds, mice, deer, etc. until they become dormant in the fall.
 They molt into nymphs the following spring, and if infected, will then pass the bacteria on to humans.
-The Blacklegged nymph feeds in the spring and summer months in the United States, when most of the nation are enjoying the outdoors.
+The Blacklegged nymph feeds in the spring and summer months in the United States when most of the nation is enjoying the outdoors.
 Nymphs are very small, 2 mm or less, which is why most people do not discover them until it is too late, and they are showing symptoms.
 Also, because nymphs are so small, most people do not have any knowledge of ever being bitten by a tick.
 This is why Lyme disease can be so hard to diagnose.

-Another reason Lyme disease can be hard to diagnose, is that the most common symptoms resemble those of the typical cold or flu; fatigue, headache, fever, muscle aches and joint pain, and swollen lymph nodes.
+Another reason Lyme disease can be hard to diagnose is that the most common symptoms resemble those of the typical cold or flu; fatigue, headache, fever, muscle aches and joint pain, and swollen lymph nodes.
 However, Lyme disease will always begin with a circular red rash that looks like a bull’s eye target, along with the aforementioned symptoms.

 If left untreated, Lyme disease can progress to much more serious conditions, and can affect other organs and systems of the human body; the heart, joints, and most importantly, the nervous system.
 In its later stages, Lyme disease can progress to Bell’s Palsy; a partial paralysis of the face, or meningitis; a swelling condition of the membranes surrounding the brain.